 For standard Compose Hosted deployments automatic vertical scaling occurs as your data set grows.
 You can also manually scale up your portals and MongoDB deployment from the deployment's Resources panel.
-A 10:1 ratio of disk to RAM is maintained, so by increasing the disk allocated to the deployment, you increase the RAM allocated.
+The memory/storage ratio is maintained, so by increasing the disk allocated to the deployment, you increase the RAM allocated.
 Additionally, horizontal scaling allows for additional Mongo routers to be added to your deployment.

 For more information, see the MongoDB Resources and Scaling page.

 See Compose Datacenter Availability for current location availability.

 Compose deployments are billed on hourly basis and grouped into a single monthly billing cycle.
 This means that any scaling or add-on usage will be charged from when the new resource was provisioned; not just for the month.